GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/student/challenge-02.md

+# Challenge 2: If it isn’t in version control, it doesn’t exist

 [< Previous Challenge](challenge-01.md) - **[Home](../README.md)** - [Next Challenge >](challenge-03.md)

 ## Introduction

 The objective of this challenge is to create and configure a Git repository so that the code can be version controlled.
 You could use any external Git repository (Github/BitBucket/Gitlab etc) but the easiest way for this challenge is to use a Cloud Source Repository on GCP.